Skip to content

 Source · Google Search Central AI features guide

-• • Teams publishing many guides, comparisons, cost pages, or editorial hubs.
+• • Teams publishing many guides, comparisons, pricing pages, or editorial hubs.

 • • Sites where internal links, taxonomy, schema, or template quality now matter more than another content brief.